 Writing Test Scores

-Taking the ACT Plus Writing will provide you and the schools to which you have ACT report scores with two additional scores.
-When you take both the English Test and the Writing Test, you'll receive a writing test score on a scale of 1-36 and four writing domain scores (Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions), each scored on a scale of 2-12.
+Taking the ACT with writing will provide you and the schools to which you have ACT report scores with additional scores.
+When you take the writing test, you'll receive a writing test score on a scale of 1-36 and four writing domain scores (Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions), each scored on a scale of 2-12.
 An image of your essay will be available to your high school and the colleges to which you have ACT report your scores from that test date.

-Taking the Writing Test does not affect your subject area scores or your Composite score.
+Taking the writing test does not affect your subject area scores or your Composite score.
 However, without a writing test score, no English Language Arts (ELA) score will be reported.

-Your essay will be evaluated on the evidence it gives of your ability to do the following:
+Your essay will be evaluated based on the evidence that it provides of your ability to:

 Next—Scoring guidelines . . .